nusairc/Django-Signup-page-Jenkins-CICD-with-Helm/README.md

 - In a real-world scenario, consider setting up Jenkins on a dedicated server or using a CI/CD platform, like GitLab CI or GitHub Actions, for better scalability and manageability.

-- In jenkins pipeline script update GITHUB,AWS,DOCKERHUB,k8s credentials accordingly. i have used sample variables,it wont work if you used the script without update
+- In jenkins pipeline script update GITHUB,AWS,DOCKERHUB,k8s credentials accordingly. i have used sample variables,it wont work if you used the script without update. also create environment variables in jenkins interface as required.

 Happy coding and deploying!